seed-labs/seed-labs/category-web/CTF/CTF_Web_SQL_Injection/README.md

 Since each new web client that is connected starts a new PHP session, which in turn will create two new tables in the database, this poses a risk for the database to grow too large.
 It is a shortcoming of PHP to require input from a client before it can do anything, so PHP is not aware that a web client has disconnected because it's looking for input, which it won't receive since the client has disconnected.
 If you suspect that the database is growing too large, you can manually delete tables from the database by connecting to the Docker container hosting the database, or simply delete the database by rebuilding the application.

+## CTFd

+The file `challenge-Web_SQL_Injection.csv` can be loaded into CTFd to automatically add the challenge to an existing CTFd instance.
+Additionally, the challenge is included in the `SEED_Labs_CTF-Web.zip` file, which is a snapshot of a CTFd instance will all of the web CTF challenges loaded, as well as the `challenges_all.zip` file, which is a snapshot of a CTFd instance with all of the CTF challenges from all categories loaded.